 the system efficiency is about 70%, which is economically sustainable in some areas, the ones the company is aiming at for now.

 We do not foresee a situation in the near future where we could say that all copper wire can be replaced by wireless.
 The system will have lower efficiency levels.
-It is not about replacing the entire infrastructure, but increasing it where it makes senseGreg Kushnir
+It is not a question of replacing the entire infrastructure, but of increasing it where it makes senseGreg Kushnir

 A test in the real world